Visualization for Human-Centered AI Tools: Motivating HCAI Tools

-From evaluations with 13 creative writers, we found that HaLLMark encouraged writers to actively evaluate AI assistance from the onset of the writing process.
-As a result, it instilled a sense of control in the writer's mind and improved the sense of ownership over the final artifact.
+Results from evaluations with 13 creative writers showed that HaLLMark encouraged writers to evaluate AI assistance from the onset of the writing process.
+The tool instilled a sense of control in the writer and improved the sense of ownership over the final artifact.
 Writers also felt that HaLLMark would help them become more transparent in communicating AI co-writing to external parties.

 \paragraph{HCAI Tool Characteristics.}